-Some automating packaging systems have built-in printers and can easily integrate with enterprise resource planning (ERP) systems and process management software.
+Some automating packaging systems have built- in printers and can easily integrate with enterprise resource planning (ERP) systems and process management software.
 They make it possible to manage batch numbers or order information, enabling you to successfully track the location of products.
-This supports quality control and customer returns, along with production planning.
 We've delved more into traceability here, but its value in building a Christmas strategy is clear.